symunona/eloquent_javascript_admin_js/client/admin.md

 ## udpateFileList

 Get the file list of the home directory from the backend.
 An array will be returned with the name of the files.
-Subdirectories also came back but not able distinguish what is file what is subdir based on the list.
+Subdirectories also come back but it is not possible to distinguish which is file or which is subdir based on the list.

 Returns **[Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)** The success promise returns an Array, the list of the files and directories, strings.

 ## loadContent

-Load a given content of a fileName and given back as a string.
+Load a given content of a fileName and give it back as a string.

 **Parameters**

--   `fileName` **[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The file to interrogate from the backend, relative to the homedir.
+-   `fileName` **[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The file to requrest from the backend, relative to the homedir.

 Returns **[Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)** The string content of the file in a Success promise.